 Corps: Agency worked to inform on Harvey flood risk

-HOUSTON (AP) — The U.S. Army Corps of Engineers says that leading up to and during Hurricane Harvey it “worked diligently” with officials to inform the public on flooding risks from Houston reservoirs that ended up inundating thousands of homes.
+HOUSTON (AP) — The U.S. Army Corps of Engineers said Friday that leading up to and during Hurricane Harvey it “worked diligently” with officials to inform the public on flooding risks from Houston reservoirs that ended up inundating thousands of homes.

-The Corps’ statement Friday comes in response to a Houston Chronicle report earlier this week that the agency failed to share with the public a forecast ahead of Harvey’s arrival that Barker and Addicks reservoirs would flood adjacent neighborhoods.
+The Corps’ statement came in response to a Houston Chronicle report earlier this week that the agency failed to share with the public a forecast ahead of Harvey’s arrival predicting that Barker and Addicks reservoirs would flood adjacent neighborhoods.

-Houston Mayor Sylvester Turner said Friday he didn’t see the forecast and the possibility it might not have been released was concerning.
+Houston Mayor Sylvester Turner said Friday that to the best of his knowledge, he didn’t see the Corps’ Aug.
+24 forecast and the possibility it might not have been released was concerning.